SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-server.md

 ## Securing the Server Behind a Proxy

 This section helps you configure the SonarQube Server if you want to run it behind a proxy.
 This can be done for security concerns or to consolidate multiple disparate applications.

-### Server Configuration

-To run the SonarQube server over HTTPS, you must build a standard reverse proxy infrastructure.
+To run the SonarQube server over HTTPS, see the HTTPS Configuration section below.

-The reverse proxy must be configured to set the value `X_FORWARDED_PROTO: https` in each HTTP request header.
-Without this property, redirection initiated by the SonarQube server will fall back on HTTP.

 ### Using an Apache Proxy